Elleined/angular-notes/README.md

 ## Component Directives
 Component directives are used to create reusable components with their own view and behavior.
-They encapsulate a part of the UI and its logic.
+They encapsulate a part of the UI and its logic. @Component

 ## AngularJS is the version 1
 ## Angular now is the version 2 and the latest version